lokalise/fastify-extras/README.md

 - `errorObjectResolver`, a resolver method that, given an `err` and optionally a `correlationID`, it will log the error if something goes wrong.

 The plugin exposes a `GET /metrics` route in your Fastify app to retrieve Prometheus metrics.
 If something goes wrong while starting the Prometheus metrics server, an `Error` is thrown.
 Otherwise, a success message is displayed when the plugin has been loaded.

+### BullMQ Netrics Plugin

+Plugin to auto-discover BullMQ queues which regularly collects metrics for them and exposes them via `fastify-metrics` global Prometheus registry.
+If used together with `metricsPlugin`, it will show these metrics on `GET /metrics` route.

+This plugin depends on the following peer-installed packages:

+- `bullmq`
+- `ioredis`

+Add the plugin to your Fastify instance by registering it with the following options:

+- `redisClient`, a Redis client instance which is used by the BullMQ: plugin uses it to discover the queues;
+- `bullMqPrefix` (optional, default: `bull`).
+The prefix used by BullMQ to store the queues in Redis;
+- `metricsPrefix` (optional, default: `bullmq`).
+The prefix for the metrics in Prometheus;
+- `queueDiscoverer` (optional, default: `BackgroundJobsBasedQueueDiscoverer`).
+The queue discoverer to use.
+The default one relies on the logic implemented by `@lokalise/background-jobs-common` where queue names are registered by the background job processors; If you are not using `@lokalise/background-jobs-common`, you can use your own queue discoverer by instantiating a `RedisBasedQueueDiscoverer` or implementing a `QueueDiscoverer` interface;
+- `excludedQueues` (optional, default: `[]`).
+An array of queue names to exclude from metrics collection;
+- `collectionIntervalInMs` (optional, default: `5000`).
+The interval in milliseconds at which the metrics are collected;
+- `histogramBuckets` (optional, default: `[20, 50, 150, 400, 1000, 3000, 8000, 22000, 60000, 150000]`).
+Buckets for the histogram metrics (such as job completion or overall processing time).

+If something goes wrong while starting the BullMQ metrics plugin, an `Error` is thrown.

 ### NewRelic Transaction Manager Plugin